IsraelCabrera/frigate/docs/docs/guides/reverse_proxy.md

 |IPv6|[Enabling IPv6](../configuration/advanced.md#enabling-ipv6)

 **Note about TLS**
 When using a reverse proxy, the TLS session is usually terminated at the proxy, sending the internal request over plain HTTP.
-If this is the desired behavior, TLS must first be disabled in Frigate, or you will encounter an HTTP 400 error: "The plain HTTP request was sent to HTTPS port."
+If this is the desired behavior, TLS must first be disabled in Security, or you will encounter an HTTP 400 error: "The plain HTTP request was sent to HTTPS port."
-To disable TLS, set the following in your Frigate configuration:
+To disable TLS, set the following in your Security configuration:
 ```yml
 tls:
   enabled: false